sebastienheyd/boilerplate/README.md

 ### Adding items to the main menu

-If in your application you need to add items to the main menu, for that you must declare the classes you want to use into the config file [`menu.php`](src/config/boilerplate/menu.php).
+If in your application you need to add items to the main menu, you must declare the classes you want to use to build your menu into the config file [`menu.php`](src/config/boilerplate/menu.php).

-As you can see you have already one class declared into this file, if you check the code into [MenuComposer.php](src/ViewComposers/MenuComposer.php) you will find a method named `make(Builder $menu)`.
+As you can see you have already two classes declared into this file, if you check the code into [Users.php](src/Menu/Users.php) or [Logs.php](src/Menu/Logs.php) you will find a method named `make(Builder $menu)`.
 This is the method called to build menu items.
+Feel free to use these files as an example to build your own menu items.

-So, to add items : create a class, declare this class into the config file `menu.php` and add a `make(Builder $menu)` method into the class.
+So, to add menu  items : create a class, declare this class into the config file `menu.php` and add a `make(Builder $menu)` method into the class.

+Don't forget to declare ```use Sebastienheyd\Boilerplate\Menu\Builder as Builder;```

 See [lavary/laravel-menu](https://github.com/lavary/laravel-menu) and [hieu-le/active](https://github.com/letrunghieu/active) documentations.